 A supervised play area is available during breaks for students.
-It is suitable for the playing of ball games etc. Students wishing to use this area should assemble in the entrance hall at the beginning of break and wait until the staff escort arrives.
+It is suitable for playing ball games etc. Students wishing to use this area should assemble in the entrance hall at the beginning of break and wait until the staff escort arrives.

 Students may not leave the school without teacher supervision during breaks.
 Students should follow the instructions of the staff who escort the students out to the field.
-Students should return to the school timeously, in order to attend to personal needs.
+Students should return to the school timely, in order to attend to personal needs.

-Bicycle Storage and parking
+Bicycle Storage and Parking

-Bicycle racks are available behind the RISS school building.
-These racks are monitored, but is used at the owner's risk.
+Bicycle racks are available behind the RISS school building in the JC.

+These racks are monitored, but are used at the owner's risk.
 Bicycles may not obstruct the emergency exits, nor be parked outside the staffroom.
-Students who use the bicycle racks in the JC, may enter the School building through the back door of the school .
-In the SC, the students should park in the bicycle shed provided, not in the carport or in the teacher bicycle shed.
+Students who use the bicycle racks in the JC, may enter the School building through the back door of the school.
+In the SC, the students should park in the bicycle shed provided and not in the carport or in the teacher bicycle shed.

-Parents may avail themselves to the parking area in the SC if they have an appointment at school or attend a function.
-Should students want to use the parking space, they will always have to discuss this first, and ask permission from the Deputy principal.
+Parents may avail themselves to the (free) parking area in the SC if they have an appointment at school or attend a function.
+Parents need to phone the school to have the gate opened for them.
+Students may not use the parking space and should they occasionally need to use it, they must always first ask permission by email from the Deputy Principal.
+As a rule of thumb, permission will only be given for students to park at the SC if they need to attend specific school events.